Imdabossou/ldap2synologycontacts/readme.md

 3. sync.py - Upload contact .vcf files up to Synology contacts

 ## TO DO
-Add more fields from AD to the VCards such as mobile number, photo, etc.

-Centralized config file for credentials.
+Add photo field from AD.

-Better OS independent instructions.
+OS independent installer & instructions.

-Easier installation process.
+Upgrade process that keeps previous config.py if upgrading to a newer version.

 HTTPS.